vivictorg/vivictpp/README.md

 Note that even with hardware accelerated decoding, depending of the format of the source video, vivict++ might still use quite a bit of cpu to do pixel format conversion.

+### Specify preferred decoder
+In some cases it might be preferable to use a different decoder than the libav default.
+For instance, the libopenjpeg may give better performance than libav's native jpeg2000 decoder.
+A comma separated list of preferred codecs can be specified on the commandline.
+The codec name should be as listed by `ffmpeg -codecs` .
+The first, if any, of the listed preferred codecs that is aplicable for the input will be used for decoding.

 ### Displaying video quality (VMAF) data